antinhole/OpenScadProjects/Readme.txt

 Jim Peters 2016

-stuff and things (to print on a 3d printer)
+Stuff and things (to print on a 3d printer)

 Sruct
+.vscode
+    tasks -> 1. to build (capturing Erros for VScode to higlight)
+             2. Display (open Openscad with current file)
+             Todo: maybe even create STL file.
 Libs
-    Gears.scad
+    Gears.scad (Example)
-    Screws.scad
+    Screws.scad (Example)
 Projects
     Project1(a thing)
         Consts --> bunch of mesured or adjustable sizes for things